Before you start, learn about the programs

 • Has a general partner(s) that is a resident of either Australia or a country with which Australia has a double tax agreement.

-• Only conducts activities related to being a VCLP or ESVCLP respectively.
+• Only conducts activities related to being a VCLP, ESVCLP or AFOF.

-• Has access to appropriate venture capital management expertise.
-Not relevant to VCLPs.
+• For ESVCLP, has access to appropriate venture capital management expertise.

 Partnership agreement requirements